Project-MONAI/tutorials/CONTRIBUTING.md

 On the other hand, if the training is not part of your tutorial, please update the exclusion list of `doesnt_contain_max_epochs` in the [runner.sh](runner.sh)

-Finally, if your tutorial is not suitable for automated testing, please exclude the notebook by updating the `pattern` in the `runner.sh`.
+Finally, if your tutorial is not suitable for automated testing, please exclude the notebook by updating the `skip_run_papermill` in the [runner.sh](runner.sh).
-You can append another line in the `pattern`:
+You can append another line in the `skip_run_papermill`:
 ```
- -and ! -wholename '*<tutorial folder name>*'"
+skip_run_papermill=("${skip_run_papermill[@]}" .*<name of your notebook>*)
 ```

+If `runner.sh` is modified in your PR, the file permission of `runner.sh` could be set incorrectly in some cases.
+Please ensure the file permission is set to `-rwxrwxr-x` so that our test system can load the script.
+For more information about how to change file permission in git version control, this [StackOverflow page](https://stackoverflow.com/questions/10516201/updating-and-committing-only-a-files-permissions-using-git-version-control) could be helpful.

 ### Format requirements